tbonne/netTS/README.md

 The graphTS function requires windowsize and windowshift inputs to be in units of time.
 Again lubridate can be very useful here, as you can specify many kinds of times: e.g., years(10), months(10), hours(10), minutes(10), seconds(10).
 The measureFun input should be a function that takes as input an igraph network and returns one value.
 Here custom functions can be used.
 There are also some functions already in netTS that might be useful.

 The idea of using functions here is to provide flexibility to users, and allow a wide range of network measures to be used.
-An example is provided below where: 1) a function is create, and 2) it is used to extract values from the data through time.
+An example is provided below where: 1) a function is created, and 2) it is used to extract values from the data through time.

 ``` r